fs-c/v0/bluestreak/README.md

 #### bluestreak-supervisor

-Umbrella project for all kinds of scripts working with the raw comment data provided by the [/steam/comments](https://fsoc.space/api/steam/comments/103582791437945007) endpoint of the my API.
+Umbrella project for all kinds of scripts working with the raw comment data provided by the [/steam/comments](https://fsoc.space/api/steam/comments/103582791437945007) endpoint of my API.